Frijol/climate-change/notes/energy/natural_gas.md

 # Natural Gas

+* 21.3% of American electrical energy production is natural gas as of 2010, 20.8% expected in 2035; nearly 95% of new generation installed 2000-2010 was natural gas [EEI, 38][EEI]

 ## Controversy

 Natural gas is typically harvested in environmentally destructive processes.
 Like other fossil fuels, burning it causes GHG emissions – less CO2/Watt than coal, but more methane/Watt.